 - Reading books to the children

-- Assisting children in centers

 - Donating requested items

 - Coordinating parties or special activities

 - Sharing special talents or skill with other parents, staff or children

 - Completing projects or favors at home

 We truly appreciate our volunteers, and our program runs smoothly with added assistance.
 To keep in compliance with state licensing rules and regulations, we cannot allow for volunteers to be left alone with any of the children, there will always be a staff member present.
-Any individual registered on the public sex offender registry(PSOR) is prohibited from having contact with any child in care.
+Any individual registered on the public sex offender registry(PSOR) is prohibited from volunteering.
 All of our staff are fingerprinted and have had criminal background checks completed.